 - 408 Timeout Order

-The server timed out waiting for the request.
-According to the W3 HTTP specifications: “The client did not submit a request within the time the server was prepared to wait for the time.
-The customer can repeat the order without modification any afternoon. "
+The server timed out while waiting for the request.
+According to HTTP W3 specifications: “The client does not submit a request within the time that the server was prepared to wait for the time.
+The customer can repeat the order without modification in any afternoon. "